Stefano-t/simd-string-to-integer-parsing/README.md

 ## Overview

 This library provides a faster implementation to parse an integer from a string.
 By now, it only supports `u32` parsing.
-There are two main methods: `parse_integer` parses an `u32` from the input string as far as there are digits in the string; the other method is `parse_integer_separator`, which parses an `u32` from the input string up the the first occurence of a user specified separator.
+There are two main methods:
+`parse_integer` parses an `u32` from the input string as far as there are digits in the string; the other method is `parse_integer_separator`, which parses an `u32` from the input string up to the the first occurence of a user specified separator.
+There are also their unchecked counterparts, called `parse_integer_unchecked` and `parse_integer_separator_unchecked`, which are way faster than the previous versions, but they will be panic if the input string generates overflow errors.

-Since this library internally uses SIMD intrinsics, they are only supported when the input string has a sufficiend length: when SSE4.\* is detected, the string must have at least 16 chars, while for AVX/AVX2, a string of 32 chars is required.
-In the other cases, the parsing algorithms fall back to an iterative process.
+Note that both `parse_integer` and `parse_integer_separator` will use SIMD acceleration if the input string is conform to following requirements:

+    - input string as length at least 16 for SSE4.1\2 or 32 for AVX2;
+    - the number to parse is composed of between 1 to 9 digits.

+For the unchecked versions, instead, the number to parse must have a number of digits between 1 and 10; in the other cases, a panic will be thrown.

+If the input string doesn't have a sufficient length, then the parsing algorithm will use an iterative process, both for checked and unchecked versions.

 ## Supported architectures